Stefan Starzyński: World War II

-After the Germans entered the city on 28 September 1939, Starzyński was allowed to continue his service as the president of Warsaw.
+After the Germans entered the city on 28 September 1939, Starzyński was allowed to continue his service as mayor of Warsaw.
 He was active in organisation of life in the occupied city as well as its reconstruction after the German terror bombing campaign.
 At the same time he became one of the organizers of Służba Zwycięstwu Polski, the first underground organisation in occupied Poland that eventually became the Armia Krajowa.
 Among other things he provided it with thousands of clean forms of ID cards, birth registry forms and passports.
 Those documents were later used in validation of false identities of many members of the resistance.